Ty France Player Props: Mariners vs. Rockies

-The Seattle Mariners and Ty France, who went 1-for-3 with a double and two RBI last time out, take on Ryan Feltner and the Colorado Rockies at T-Mobile Park, Saturday at 9:40 PM ET.
+The Seattle Mariners and Ty France, who went 0-for-3 last time in action, take on Noah Davis and the Colorado Rockies at T-Mobile Park, Sunday at 4:10 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Rockies.
+He had a hitless showing in his most recent game (0-for-3) against the Rockies.

 Ty France Game Info & Props vs. the Rockies